 What I didn’t like:

-Nosler’s Accubond: there are some bullets which do certain things better, but few which have its versatility.
+Nosler’s AccuBond: there are some bullets that do certain things better, but few which have their versatility.
 It is accurate enough, hits hard, and is consistent.
 It is a great choice for mixed-bags hunts or when ranges could vary.
 It is tough enough for dangerous game, yet expands even on lighter-bodied animals.
 It has its limits, like all things, but for most hunters, under most circumstances, it is perhaps the best one-size-fits-all hunting bullet out there at the moment.

 © 2018 LJ Bonham